reckbo/Coursera-DataScience-KaggleCompetition/README.md

 there are two ways of getting this information: via remote sensing, and sending personnel into the field to manually record the cover type.
-However, these options may be unavailable due to being be prohibitively time consuming, costly, or legally impossible.
-But what if we have cartographic information available to us, such as elevation, slope, distance to water features, incident sunlight - can we use this data to predict the cover type?
+However, these options may be unavailable due to being be prohibitively time consuming, costly, or legally impossible ([Blackard 98][2]).
+But what if we have cartographic information available to us, such as elevation, slope, distance to water features, incident sunlight - can we use this data to predict cover type?
 This is the question we explore in this challenge.

 # The Data